LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Free-energy-methods/README.md

 </p>

 <p align="justify">
   The <code>Initial_Configuration/OVITO/</code> directory stores an XYZ file generated from the selected input configuration before the free-energy calculation begins.
-The file contains the four cylindrical subunits of each particle, their positions and quaternions, and the simulation-box dimensions in a format that can be visualized directly using <a href="https://www.ovito.org/">OVITO</a>.
+The file contains the four cylindrical subunits of each particle, their positions and quaternions, and the simulation box dimensions in a format that can be visualized directly using <a href="https://www.ovito.org/">OVITO</a>.
 </p>

 <p align="justify">